harry-hwang/Gameplay-Analysis/README.md

 I got the dataset from Kaggle (an online community of data scientists and machine learning practitioners).

-One is about StraCraft II gameplay analysis.
+One is about StarCraft II gameplay analysis.

 The link is down below: